Anne Aly: Personal life

 Aly is a three-times-married mother of two boys.
 Her current husband is a former police officer and Canadian ice hockey player David Allen.

-In interviews and Aly's 2018 autobiography, Finding My Place, she discusses the domestic abuse she suffered at the hands of her first husband, the pressure she was under to stay with him, and the struggles to raise her sons as a single mother after divorce.
+In interviews and Aly's 2018 autobiography, Finding My Place, she discusses the domestic abuse she suffered at the hands of her first husband, the pressure she was under to stay with him, and the struggle to raise her sons as a single mother after divorce.

+Aly lives in Madeley in Western Australia.
+She has an investment property in Wilson in Western Australia.